runemalm/OpenDDD.NET/docs/gettingstarted.rst

     services.AddTransient<OpenDddConversionSettings, ConversionSettings>();

-.. note:: The ``AddConversion()`` call in Startup.cs of the :ref:`project template <Project Template>` does almost all of this work for you.
+.. note:: The ``AddConversion()`` call in Startup.cs of the :ref:`project template <Create a project>` does almost all of this work for you.
 You just need to create your converters and add them to the collection in the constructor.

 Migrators